Fethi Okyar: Revolutionary career

-In 1907, he was indicted into the Committee of Union and Progress by one of the members of the General Staff, Major İsmail Hakkı.
-Hakkı advised him to go to Manastir (Bitola) and asked him to meet İsmail Enver Bey, where he was initiated with Enver's guidance.
-He returned to Kesriye (Kastoria) opened a CUP cell there.
-He quickly became an important member, becoming a member of the Salonika central committee with İsmail Canbulat, Mithat Şükrü, Topçu Rasim, and Hamdi.
-During this period of military service, he also worked to induct new members for the CUP.
+In 1907, he was indicted into the Committee of Union and Progress by İsmail Enver Bey.
+He returned to Kesriye (Kastoria) and established a CUP cell there.
+He quickly became an important member, becoming a member of its Salonika central committee.
+He also worked to induct new members for the CUP.
 When Mustafa Kemal was assigned to the Third Army in Selanik in October 1907, Fethi made sure to induct him into the committee, and also for Mustafa İsmet (İnönü).
 As membership in the committee increased, new branches cells were formed, many of which were administered by him.
 After Paris and Salonika became the two centers of the CUP, it was Fethi that handled communication between Salonika and other branches.

-Following the Reval meetings between King Edward VII and Tsar Nicholas II, on June 25, 1908, Ali Fethi Bey and the leading figures of the CUP gathered at the house of Manyasizade Refik Bey, the chief of the Salonika branch, to discuss a response.
-These events initiated the beginning of the Young Turk Revolution.
-It was decided that the Unionists should rise in revolt and that if necessary, the incoming Hamidian agents, principally Şemsi Pasha, must be killed.
-On 3 July, 1908, a group of 150 people, including Reşneli Ahmed Niyazi began an uprising from which many Rumelian cities joined in revolution.
-After demonstrations in places like Salonika, Serres, İştip, Priştina in support of the constitution Ali Fethi and the leading Unionists again gathered at Manyasizade Refik's house.
-Atıf Kamçıl advocated for assassinating Şemsi Pasha and personally executed the plan. Şemsi was shot dead by Lieutenant Atıf at the entrance of the Manastır Post Office on 7 July.
-On the night of 22–23 July, another Unionist meeting was held at Manyasizade Refik's house.
-It was decided per Mehmet Talât's suggestion that they should prepare a declaration of constitutional monarchy.
-Talât asked Fethi to write the declaration himself, and this proposal was also accepted in another vote.
-While the meeting continued, Ali Fethi wrote the declaration in another room.
+Following the Reval meetings between King Edward VII and Tsar Nicholas II, on 25 June, 1908, Ali Fethi Bey participated in the CUP meeting in Manyasizade Refik Bey's house to initiate a revolution.
+On the night before Abdul Hamid II capitulated to the revolutionaries, Fethi accepted Talât Bey's request for him to write the declaration of the constitution.

-He was appointed the Paris Military Attaché by the Minister of War Mahmut Şevket Pasha on 12 January 1909, but took up his post in March, serving until 1911.
+After the revolution, he was appointed the Paris Military Attaché by the Minister of War Mahmut Şevket Pasha in January 1909, but took up his post in March, serving until 1911.
 During his duty he returned to Salonika to participate in the Action Army.
-Returning from Istanbul, he accompanied Abdul Hamid II to his house arrest in Salonika, serving as a guard at the Villa Allatini for more than three months.
+Returning from Istanbul, he accompanied Abdul Hamid II to his house arrest in Salonika, where he served as his guard at the Villa Allatini for more than three months.